sstadick/rumi/README.md

 ## Performance

 I have not sat down and done any serious benchmarking yet.
-Anecdotally this is at least 4X faster than umi_tools.
+Anecdotally this is at least 4X faster than umi_tools on small datasets.
 There are *A LOT* of low hanging fruit in terms of optimizations to apply though.

+I would fully expect that this implementation should be capable of at least a 10x performance boost once it's been smoothed out.
+The large advantage this has over umi_tools is that it can take advantage of multiple cores. umi_tools has already shifted a large amount of it's work into C code, so just having a compiled language isn't a huge advantage.

 ## Known differences from umi_tools